AdobeDocs/campaign-classic.en/help/technotes/using/migrate-users-to-ims.md

 ### When is the migration complete? {#ims-migration-end}

-Once end-user migration and technical user migration to Adobe Identity Management System (IMS) is done, you must contact your Adobe Transition Manager so that Adobe can mark your migration as complete.
+Once end-user migration and technical user migration to Adobe Identity Management System (IMS) is done, you must contact your Adobe representative / Customer Support so that Adobe can mark your migration as complete.

 ### How to create users after migration? {#ims-migration-native}